learn-co-curriculum/programming-univbasics-3-methods-and-arguments-readme/README.md

 ## Conclusion

 To create dynamic functions in Ruby, pass in arguments, which are stored as _parameters_ within the body of the method.
-In the body we use those _parameters_ to "grab hold of" and use the data that were passed in as arguments.
+In the body, we use those _parameters_ to "grab hold of" and use the data that were passed in as arguments.